linode/docs/docs/platform/disk-images/disk-images-and-configuration-profiles/index.md

 If you need to make room on your destination Linode you can [resize it to a larger plan](https://www.linode.com/docs/platform/disk-images/resizing-a-linode/), [resize your disks](/docs/platform/disk-images/disk-images-and-configuration-profiles/#resizing-a-disk) to a smaller size, or [delete disks](/docs/platform/disk-images/disk-images-and-configuration-profiles/#removing-a-disk) to free up available space.
 If you decide to resize your Linode to a larger plan, be sure to uncheck the box that automatically resizes your disks or they will expand to fill up the extra space that you are trying to create.
 {{< /note >}}

-1. Once the cloning process begins, you are returned to the **Advanced** tab and a progress bar appears at the top of the screen.
+1. Once the cloning process begins, you are returned to the **Disks/Configs** tab and a progress bar appears at the top of the screen.
     [![Copying Progress Bar](disks-and-config-status-bar.png)](disks-and-config-status-bar.png)

-1. When the cloning process is complete, your new disk or configuration appears in the panel of the Linode's **Advanced** tab.
+1. When the cloning process is complete, your new disk or configuration appears in the panel of the Linode's **Disks/Configs** tab.
     [![Disk Copying Complete](disks-and-config-clone-complete.png)](disks-and-config-clone-complete.png)

 ## Potential Uses